alghasi/ZYNQ-Start/README.md

 # ZYNQ-Start
-simple project for start ZYNQ project. based on ZB-ZYNQ Or ZTURN
+simple project for start ZYNQ SoC. based on ZB-ZYNQ Or ZTURN